25 Cooking Techniques Everyone Should Know

 Combination Cooking Methods

-Combination cooking methods combine both dry-heat and moist-heat techniques to achieve specific results in terms of flavour, texture and cooking outcomes.
-These methods are often used for ingredients that benefit from initial browning or searing followed by slow cooking in a liquid to tenderise and infused flavours.
-Let’s explore some common combination of cooking methods:
+Combination methods of cooking Combine both dry heat and moist heat cooking techniques to achieve specific outcomes in terms of flavor, texture, and cooking results.
+These methods are very frequently used for ingredients that may require initial browning or searing and later cooking into a liquid, which makes food succulent and flavorful.
+Let's explore some common sets of combination cooking methods:

 Stewing: